Skip to main content

 CLP Hold Period14 days minimumFederal requirement before skills test

-Online ELDT Theory2–4 weeks (evenings)Self-paced online through approved provider
+Online ELDT Theory2–4 weeks (evenings)Self-paced online through a provider listed on the FMCSA Training Provider Registry

 CDL Skills Test1 dayPre-trip, basic controls, road test